-When the maximum benefit period is approaching, the Plan Administrator (Vestcor) will notify both the judge and the employer in writing of the date in which the WOP will terminate.
+When the maximum WOP benefit period for Health, Travel and Dental is approaching, the Plan Administrator (Vestcor) will notify both the judge and the employer in writing of the date in which the WOP will terminate.
 This letter will also provide instructions for the continuation of coverage beyond the maximum benefit period.
 Maximum Benefit Periods are provided in the table below: